sighupio/fury-kubernetes-ingress/katalog/cert-manager/README.md

 Fury distribution cert-manager is deployed with following configuration:

 - Default issuer kind is ClusterIssuer
-- Default issuer is letsenctypr
+- Default issuer is letsencrypt

 ## Deployment